eamt/AirBnB_clone/README.md

 ### **Interactive Mode**

 In interactive mode, simply run the program and wait for the prompt to appear.
-From there, type commands freely, exiting with either the "exit" command or ctrl-D.
+From there, type commands freely, exiting with either the "quit" or "EOF" command or ctrl-D.

 `./console.py`